What is CECOP?

 Giving voice to those women and men that every day put in practice what we defend and advocate for in CECOP, #COOPTALES shows a different way of doing economy where democratic and social values are drivers of a common project.

-CECOP is happy to announce the publication of the fourth edition of our newsletter of 2022.
+CECOP is happy to announce the publication of its 2025 newsletter.
 We hope through it, members and readers alike, will stay informed of our latest activities and EU developments.